CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 `model_devi.out` contains the deviation of energy and forces predicted from 3 different DNN potentials.
 As in the first-day tutorial, these potentials are trained with the same training data.
-They differ only by the different random initialization of the DNN parameters.
-We here use the deviation as a fast error estimatior of energy and forces.
+They differ only by the random initialization of the DNN parameters.
+We here use the model deviation as a fast error estimatior of energy and forces.
 As the iterations go, you should compare how the model deviation change as a function of the number of completed iterations.